AndrewAPrice/Perception/README.md

 [The kernel](Kernel/README.md) is written in C. I use a custom build system.
 I provide a C++ runtime for libraries, services, drivers, and programs.

 ## Features
 Very few right now.
 We can load ELF modules in userland, make system calls, send events between processes.
 Drivers can subscribe to interrupts.
-We now have a C standard library ([Newlib](https://sourceware.org/newlib/)) for user applications.
+We now have a C and C++ standard library for user applications.

 ## Building and running
 See [building.md](building.md).
 Perception has only been tested in [QEMU](https://www.qemu.org/).
 Currently text only and outputs via COM1.